Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 ## Reverse Geocoding and Boundaries Lookup
 Duration: 5

-The Mapbox App includes two other useful functions for reverse geocoding (converting point coordinates to addresses) and boundary lookup (e.g. determining which zip code each point lies in)
+The Mapbox App includes two other useful functions for reverse geocoding (converting point coordinates to addresses) and boundary lookup (e.g. determining which zip code each point lies in).

 ### Reverse Geocoding

 Reverse geocoding is the process of converting point coordinates to addresses.
-For example, the coordinates `-73.9857, 40.7484` would be reverse geocoded to `2 W 34th Street, New York, NY
+For example, the coordinates `-73.9857, 40.7484` would be reverse geocoded to `2 W 34th Street, New York, NY`

 Reverse geocoding is powered by the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding-v6/), which includes global address coverage, supported by continously updated high-quality Mapbox location data.
 You can try out individual reverse geocoding queries and inspect the results using our [Geocoding API Playground](https://docs.mapbox.com/playground/geocoding-v6).